-Most braces are worn day and night.
+Most braces are worn between 13 and 16 hours a day.
 A brace's effectiveness increases with the number of hours a day it's worn.
 Children who wear braces can usually participate in most activities and have few restrictions.
 If necessary, kids can take off the brace to participate in sports or other physical activities.

-Severe scoliosis typically progresses with time, so your doctor might suggest scoliosis surgery to reduce the severity of the spinal curve and to prevent it from getting worse.
-The most common type of scoliosis surgery is called spinal fusion.
+Severe scoliosis typically progresses with time, so your doctor might suggest scoliosis surgery to help straighten the curve and prevent it from getting worse.

-Studies indicate that the following treatments for scoliosis are ineffective:
+Studies indicate that the following treatments for scoliosis don't help correct the curve:

-Coping with scoliosis is difficult for a young person in an already complicated stage of life.
+Coping with scoliosis can be difficult for a young person in an already complicated stage of life.
 Teens are bombarded with physical changes and emotional and social challenges.
-With the added diagnosis of scoliosis, anger, insecurity and fear may occur.
+With the added diagnosis of scoliosis, adolescents may feel anger, insecurity and fear.

 A strong, supportive peer group can have a significant impact on a child's or teen's acceptance of scoliosis, bracing or surgical treatment.
 Encourage your child to talk to his or her friends and ask for their support.

 Consider joining a support group for parents and kids with scoliosis.
 Support group members can provide advice, relay real-life experiences and help you connect with others facing similar challenges.

 Preparing for an appointment